mkucmus/doc/developer/architecture/events.rst

 Events
 ======

-There are three types of events dispatched in Open Loyalty: commands, events and system events.
+There are three types of events dispatched in Open Loyalty, commands, events and system events.

 Commands
 --------
-It’s a user intention, it’s something that we want to happen but may be rejected for any reason because data is not valid.
+It’s a user intention, it’s something that we want to happen but may be rejected on any reason, ie. because data is not valid.
 To put it simply, it says “do something” to the software.

 Events